 Lisa Chan is a master of all kinds of support spindles.
 As a 3rd generation fiber and wood artist, she has turned more than 2,000 support spindles of all kinds on her lathe.
 Whether a zippy Russian lace spindle or one of the long Tibetan spindles, Lisa knows how to make them and teach you to spin on them.
 She has fostered a community of spindlers that regularly meet together in Seattle and you can learn more about Lisa’s community and her spindles at grippingyarn.com.

 Evelyn A. Clark is a designer who lives in the Pacific Northwest.
 She left a marketing career to live a simpler life and developed a passion for putting holes in her knitting.
 Her designs have been published by Fiber Trends, Interweave Press, Knitter’s Magazine, Vogue Knitting, and Leisure Arts.
-Evelyn is the author of Knitting Lace Triangles and a new ebook, Icelandic Lace.
-Her designs, patterns, and ebook are available at evelynclarkdesigns.com.
+Evelyn is the author of Knitting Lace Triangles and of Icelandic Lace Collection e-books.
+Her designs, patterns, and e-books are available at www.evelynclarkdesigns.com.

 Carson Demers is a physical therapist and ergonomics specialist by day for a San Francisco Bay area medical center.
 Every other moment, he’s knitting, spinning, designing, or otherwise up to some fiber fun with a watchful eye toward ergonomics.
 His passion and experience in fiber arts combine with his expertise in physical therapy and ergonomics to create a unique skill set that he eagerly shares with the fiber community to keep us all creating healthfully ever after.